Home / Health Insurance / Articles / First Aid / First Aid for Electric Shock: Symptoms, Effects, Causes & Preventive Measures

 Prickling or tingling sensations

-Some people might experience unpleasant sensations but not have any significant physical damage, while some may experience severe pain indicating apparent tissue damage.
+Some people might experience unpleasant sensations but not have any significant physical damage, while may experience severe pain , indicating apparent tissue damage.
 Those people who do not experience any substantial injuries or cardiac abnormalities within 24 to 48 hours of Electric Shock are unlikely to have them.

-Electric Shock can cause more severe outcomes such as:
+Electric Shock can cause more severe outcomes such as

 Coma